NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > (ESV/NASB20/CSB) “If you ask me anything in my name, I will do it.

 In John 14:14 the greek text contains a "me" that some translations leave out.
 The greek says "ἐάν τι αἰτήσητέ **με** ἐν τῷ ὀνόματί μου ἐγὼ ποιήσω".
-This means Jesus commands us tonpray to him in his name.
+This means Jesus commands us to pray to him in his name.
 Jesus receives prayer because he is [omniscient](#omniscience), and since he is [omnipotent](#omnipotence) he can also do whatever is asked.
 This is something only God can do, which proves that Jesus is the second person of God.

+## John 14:28

+> You heard me say to you, ‘I am going away, and I will come to you.’
+If you loved me, you would have rejoiced, because I am going to the Father, for the Father is greater than I.

+This verse is one that unitarians and Arians ofteb quote to try to show that Jesus is not God, but actually it shows us that he is God.
+This verse shows the hypostatic union and the internal cooperation between the persons of the trinity.
+The Son is here in his incarnated human form, a period in which he "emptied himself", so called "[kenosis](https://en.m.wikipedia.org/wiki/Kenosis)".
+Like a seeing person can voluntarily "empty himself" of the power of sight by putting on a blindfold, so God the Son "emptied himaelf" by putting on human flesh, and therefore took on the limitations of a human.
+The reason why the apostles should **have rejoiced** that Jesus **going to the Father** is because **the Father is greater than** Jesus is in his state of kenosis.
+Only when Jesus have left his human state and retaken his full divinity can he send the Holy Spirit. "**The Father is greater than I** is nothing but a temporary situation that will soon change, and this should be a source of joy for the apostles.

+This verse does not show that Jesus is jot God.
+Ut shows that henis God and it also proves the doctrine of kenosis, the hypostatic union, and gives us insight into the inner workings of the economic trinity.

 ## John 16:15